aravind-ramaswami/arr229/lab2.md

 ![image](https://github.com/user-attachments/assets/19d6b81a-7429-4abc-abed-a84afed6d43a)

 The Artemis has 384 kiB of memory.
-With 3 arrays and 4 bits per float, each array can store up to 32000 floats per array.
-Since the IMU processes data at 362hz, the Artemis can store about 88.4 seconds of IMU data if the data is stored in 3 separate float arrays.
+With 3 arrays and 4 bits per float in the array, each array can store up to 32000 elements in each array.
+Since the IMU processes data at 362hz, the Artemis can store about 88.4 seconds of IMU data if stored in 3 separate float arrays.
 This is the theoretical maximum, and the true value would be lower since the Artemis needs some memory for other processes.

 I stored time-stamped IMU data, as shown in this image.